+The HT Control field is present in the following cases:

+— It is always present in a Control Wrapper frame.

+— It is always present in QoS Data, QoS Null, and Management frames transmitted by a DMG STA.

-The HT Control field is always present in a Control Wrapper frame and is present in QoS Data, QoS Null, and Management frames as determined by the +HTC subfield of the Frame Control field as defined in 9.2.4.1.10 (+HTC subfield).
+— It is present in QoS Data, QoS Null, and Management frames transmitted by a non-DMG STA that have the +HTC subfield of the Frame Control field (see 9.2.4.1.10 (+HTC subfield)) set to 1.

+The HT Control field is not present otherwise.

 Editor: Please modify the first paragraph in 9.3.2.1 as follows: